demisto/content/Packs/SafeNet_Trusted_Access/Scripts/STAFetchListContent/README.md

-This script will get the High Risk Group from "sta_high_risk_group" List.
+This script will get the Unusual Activity Group from "sta_unusual_activity_group" List.

 ## Script Data
 ---